 Suicide, like all consolations, comes too soon to be necessary or too late to be useful.

 A suicide is always too late.
 If it were not, there would have been no need for it.
+Suicides know that their life will go on interminably, if they don’t put a stop to it this day.

 Those who are weak to dare must be strong to endure.
 Some people have to use up all their strength to extricate themselves from the consequences of their own mistakes.
 Cowardice foists on them such rigours, that it leaves them no alternative but to act nobly.